 Allison Hren ’15

-Allison is the current student garden manager of the Community Garden and Loy Farm.
-She’s an Environmental Studies B.S.
-Major from Cary, North Carolina.
-Allison first became interested in farming in gardening her sophomore year, by taking Dr. Strickland’s Garden Studio class.
+Allison earned an Environmental Studies B.S. at Elon.
+From Cary, North Carolina, Allison first became interested in farming in gardening her sophomore year, by taking Dr. Strickland’s Garden Studio class.
 There, she fell in love with gardening and hasn’t stopped yet!
-Besides Elon, she has worked on two non-profit gardens in the local area.
-Her goal is to get everyone at Elon excited about the outdoors!
+Besides Elon, she worked on two non-profit gardens in the local area.